lmaurici0/Personal-Portfolio/README.md

-<h1 style='text-align:center'>My Portfolio</h1>

-<h4>This is my personal and professional portfolio.</h4>
-I used my front-end skills with html, css, js, bootstrap, and some more things.
+# Personal Portifolio

+This is my portfolio for show my works and my skills for you, i made him using html, css, jquery and bootstrap.
-I hope you enjoy me and my portfolio, currently, I'm open to work, see more info about this on my LinkedIn: <a href='www.linkedin.com/in/eric-luis-da-silva-mauricio-142624279'>Click Here</a>
+I hope you enjoyed my work and my portfolio, thank you for reading this far.
+You can see it in <a href="https://eric-luis.netlify.app">this site</a>

-<h2>Acknowledgments</h2>
-Thank you very much for reading so far, I already love you. f you liked my portfolio or liked my work, send me a message or send me an email, Thank you!!

-I hope you like!